Identity document: Mexico

 Unlike most other countries, Mexico has assigned a CURP to nearly all minors, since both the government and most private schools ask parent(s) to supply their children's CURP to keep a data base of all the children.
 Also, minors must produce their CURP when applying for a passport or being registered at Public Health services by their parent(s).

 Most adults need the CURP code too, since it is required for almost all governmental paperwork like tax filings and passport applications.
 Most companies ask for a prospective employee's CURP, voting card, or passport rather than birth certificates.

 To have a CURP issued for a person, a birth certificate or similar proof must be presented to the issuing authorities to prove that the information supplied on the application is true.
 Foreigners applying for a CURP must produce a certificate of legal residence in Mexico.
 Foreign-born naturalized Mexican citizens must present their naturalization certificate.

 On August 21, 2008, the Mexican cabinet passed the National Security Act, which compels all Mexican citizens to have a biometric identity card, called Citizen Identity Card (Cédula de identidad ciudadana) before 2011.

 On February 13, 2009, the Mexican government designated the state of Tamaulipas to start procedures for issuing a pilot program of the national Mexican ID card.

-Although the CURP is the de jure official identification document in Mexico, the Instituto Nacional Electoral's voting card is the de facto official identification and proof of legal age for citizens of ages 18 and older.
+Although the CURP is the de jure official identification document in Mexico, the Instituto Nacional Electoral's Voter Credential card is the de facto official identification and proof of legal age for citizens of ages 18 and older.

 On July 28, 2009, Mexican President Felipe Calderón, facing the Mexican House of Representatives, announced the launch of the Mexican national Identity card project, which will see the first card issued before the end of 2009.